Qrome/marquee-scroller/README.md

 Original Single Panel version: https://www.thingiverse.com/thing:2867294
 Double Wide LED version: https://www.thingiverse.com/thing:2989552

+## Upgrading from version 2.5 or Higher
+Version 2.5 introduced the ability to upgrade pre-compiled firmware from a binary file.
+In version 2.6 and on you should find binary files that can be uploaded to your marque scrolling clock via the web interface.
+From the main menu in the web interface select "Firmware Update" and follow the prompts.
+* **printermonitor.ino.d1_mini_SSD1306.bin** - compiled for Wemos D1 Mini for the smaller 0.96" SSD1306 OLED (default)
+* **printermonitor.ino.d1_mini_SH1106.bin** - compiled for Wemos D1 Mini for the larger 1.3" SH1106 OLED

 ## Compiling and Loading to Wemos D1
 It is recommended to use Arduino IDE.
 You will need to configure Arduino IDE to work with the Wemos board and USB port and installed the required USB drivers etc.
 * USB CH340G drivers:  https://wiki.wemos.cc/downloads